You are not alone if you think it is difficult to find talented job candidates.

 - You will get a ton of profiles to sift through, but you can narrow the list by using search filters such as location, experience, and industry.

-Pay close attention to the quality of the profile.
-The manager I mentioned targets profiles that appear less like employment resumes and instead describe how they have helped their customers.
+- Pay close attention to the quality of the profile.
+One leader suggests targeting profiles that appear less like employment resumes and instead describe how they have helped their customers.

-Do they talk about working hard and being available to clients outside of working hours?
-This could be a sign of Work Intensity.
+- Do they talk about working hard and being available to clients outside of working hours?
+This could be a sign of a strong work ethic.

-Do they talk about uncovering needs, coming up with creative solutions, and delivering results?
-They may have a talent for problem solving and strong Customer Focus.
+- Do they talk about uncovering needs, coming up with creative solutions, and delivering results?
+They may have a talent for problem-solving.

-Do they hold leadership positions in the community?
-Do they talk about growing accounts over time, or making the biggest sale in the company’s history?
-Examples like these could be evidence of strong Motivation Themes.
+- Do they hold leadership positions in the community?
+Do they talk about growing accounts or achieving goals?
+Examples like these could be evidence of strong motivation and drive.

-If you see a profile that blows you away, ask to connect with them.
+If you see a profile that impresses you, ask to connect with them.
 Then see whom they are connected to as well.

-Once you identify a promising candidate and decide to take the next step with them, we suggest you use a talent screener early in the process.
-This will help you to determine if there is enough evidence of the talents you are looking for to continue spending time and money on them.
+Once you identify a promising candidate and decide to take the next step with them, we suggest you use a role-specific validated talent assessment early in the process.
+This will help you to determine if there is enough evidence of the talents you are looking for to continue spending time with them.